w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 #### trace-id

-Represents the ID of the whole trace forest as 16-byte array and is used to uniquely identify a distributed trace throughout all participating systems.
+Contains the ID of the whole trace graph as 16-byte array represented as hexadecimal string and is used to uniquely identify a distributed trace throughout all participating systems.

 **Example:** `4bf92f3577b34da6a3ce929d0e0e4736`.